 We presented a null model for the analysis of discrete-time Markov models.
 The $\epsilon-\gamma$ ensemble captures the expected behavior of entropy production, Shannon entropy, relaxation time, and predictive information, and can be used to infer the behavior of these observables in real data sets.

 The ensemble captures a notion of criticality, measured by $\epsilon-\epsilon_c(\gamma; N)$, and a notion of nonequilibrium, measured by $\gamma$.
 A key result is that many observables depend strongly on $\epsilon$ but weakly on $\gamma$, away from the $\gamma=-1$ limit that corresponds to symmetric transition rate matrices.
 Specifically both the mean relaxation time $\tau$ (Fig.\ref{relax1}) and predictive information $I_{\text{pred}}$ (Fig.\ref{figpred}) display weak $\gamma$ dependence.
-Even the entropy production rate $\dot\Sigma$, which is nominally a function of $\gamma$, depends much more strongly on $\epsilon$ than $\gamma$ (Fig.\ref{figentropyprod}).
-Beyond supporting the original model of \cite{Mosam2021}, this has the following consequence: In this null model, inferring degree of nonequilibrium from scalar irreversibility metrics alone is ill-conditioned because heterogeneity confounds it; robust inference of $\gamma$ requires either direct pairwise forward/backward statistics, or cycle-based metrics.
+The entropy production rate $\Sigma$ (Fig.\ref{figentropyprod}) depends on both quantities, but due to its large-$\epsilon$ asymptotic form $\Sigma \sim (1+\gamma)/2\epsilon$, it can be dominated by the $\epsilon$ dependence away from the $\gamma \to -1$ limit.
+Beyond supporting the original model of \cite{Mosam2021}, this has the following consequence: In this null model, inferring degree of nonequilibrium from scalar irreversibility metrics alone may be ill-conditioned because heterogeneity confounds it; robust inference of $\gamma$ requires either direct pairwise forward/backward statistics, or cycle-based metrics.